rwardd/rwardd.github.io/blog/0001_embedded_zig/embedded_zig.md

 		compatible = "ns16550a";
 	};
 ```
-We can see that the compatible chip is `ns16550a`, which matches with the QEMU [online documentation](https://www.qemu.org/docs/master/system/riscv/virt.html)
+We can see that the compatible chip is `ns16550a`, which matches with the [online documentation](https://www.qemu.org/docs/master/system/riscv/virt.html) for QEMU.
 Looking at [the documentation](http://www.elektronikjk.com/elementy_czynne/IC/NS16550A.pdf) for the UART chip, particularly the Summary of Registers on page 14, the Transmitter Holding Register is located
 at address 000 (zero offset from address 0x10000000, which is why we can write the data bytes directly to the UART device address).
 QEMU handles the initialisation of the
 serial device for us.

 ## The initialisation